Biopiracy: Corporate greenwashing

 Greenwashing is a term coined by environmentalist Jay Westervelt in 1986, meaning the false claims by companies that give the impression of sustainability and environmentalism.
 Without clarifying the metrics and quantifiable goal of the company's environmental agenda, many big companies attempt to paint the picture of ethical and eco-friendly images.
 Resources and materials pirated from indigenous communities are often commodified and recycled into corporate environmentalist agendas.
 Due to the exploitative nature of the fast fashion supply chain, many 'green' collections released by corporations only promote their marketing strategies and increase problems with textile waste and climate change.

 Nike received backlash after the 2020 Impact Report which showed the lack of sustainability in footwear.
 To tackle the feedback, Nike launched the Happy Pineapple Collection featuring Ananas Anam's vegan leather material and a tropical fruit design embroidered across the Air Max 90, the Air Max 95, Air Force One, and Air-Zoom collections.

 The Conscious Collection released by H&M in 2010 also partners with Ananas Anam to produce vegan leather jackets.
 Due to inconclusive data on Piñatex biodegradability, the Norwegian Consumer Authority accused the brand of misleading customers with vague details of the sustainability claims made.
 The brand responded by saying they would accept the criticism and communicate the extra value.

 New efforts

 The Convention on Biological Diversity created by the United Nations in 1992 demanded that bioprospecting should not be done without the consent of the host country.
 The convention concluded that exploitation of local resources for medicinal and pharmaceutical purposes should actively involve local traditional communities and the produced profit and benefits be shared in an equitable way.
+It was made concrete by the 2010 Nagoya Protocol (NP), in which participating countries must give consent before biological material is collected or transferred.
+It had the unintended consequence of preventing biodiversity research in practice, as developing countries were reluctant to approve even basic research.
+Scientists doing work unrelated to bioprospecting have been imprisoned.
+The material transfer agreements (MTAs) were also processed slowly under NP, preventing natural history museums from doing routine exchanges, with added risk of material temporarily load to the origin country being permanently kept by refusing to issue a MTA.

 The International Cooperative Biodiversity Group (ICBG) is a network of bioprospecting projects funded by the US government.
 While the main objective is to discover and research plants bearing chemical compounds that could cure diseases in the United States, the countries hosting the searches can expect equitable rewards and benefits.
 Local job creation in communities is promoted by conducting the initial extraction and analysis steps in local laboratories.
 If the research leads to commercialized drugs, 50% of the royalties are invested into community development funds run by indigenous people.